Az-Su/StockApp/README.md

 - User-friendly interface for easy navigation
 - Personalized watchlist to keep track of favorite stocks
 - In-depth analysis of individual stocks
-- News articles related to the stock market

 ## Technologies Used